MEXICO CITY Dec 13 Mexico's senate on Thursday

 Senators voted 101 in favor and 16 against to pass the

-from state oil firm Pemex.
+revenue from the state oil firm.

 Mexico depends on income from the state oil monopoly Pemex

 to fund nearly one-third of the federal budget, and the increase

 in the oil price gives lawmakers more funds to allocate.

 The budget submitted by President Enrique Pena Nieto's